 Cheyletiella may be strongly suspected based on the signs and symptoms, so even if the mites can't be found, your vet may still recommend treating for Cheyletiella.
 Trial treatment is a good way to rule out Cheyletiella before moving on to investigate other causes of skin problems, which can be difficult to sort out.

-- Selamectin (e.g. Revolution®): selamectin (a parasite preventative applied to the skin) is effective in treating Cheyletiella.
+- Selamectin (e.g. Revolution®), a parasite preventative applied to the skin, is effective in treating Cheyletiella.

-- Milbemycin (e.g. Interceptor®): an oral parasite preventative has also been used in cats and dogs to treat Cheyletiella.
+- Milbemycin (e.g. Interceptor®), is an oral parasite preventative has also been used in cats and dogs to treat Cheyletiella.

-- Ivermectin: can be given orally or by injection.
+- Ivermectin is an anti-mite medication can be given orally or by injection.
 The doses required have caused adverse reactions, however, especially in some herding breeds of dogs along with a few other breeds, as well as occasional sensitive individuals.

-- Topical treatments such as sprays, shampoos, and dips: Cheyletiella responds fairly well to topical treatments effective against mites (e.g. pyrethrin-based products, lime-sulfur dips).
+- Topical treatments such as sprays, shampoos, and dips can be effective against mites (e.g. pyrethrin-based products, lime-sulfur dips).
 It is very important to follow your vet's advice which products to use for cats and dogs, and for applying these products safely.
 These treatments are time-consuming, and if mites take refuge in the nasal passages, topical treatments will not be as effective as the above medications, which are absorbed into the body.

 Cheyletiella infestations on people are self-limiting since the mites won't reproduce on humans.
 Symptoms on people should resolve once mites are cleared from the household pets.